 With operations running 24/7 and covering relatively short distances, there will be no additional downtime for charging during shifts.
 Instead, trucks will be topped up during driver breaks and shift changes.

-Operating electric fleets across large countries such as the United States requires navigating perse conditions ranging from extreme cold to intense heat and from humid coastal areas to arid deserts.
-Einride operates fleets across nine states, from California’s west coast to New Jersey on the east coast and from Georgia in the south to Washington in the north.
+Operating electric fleets across large countries such as the United States requires navigating diverse conditions ranging from extreme cold to intense heat and from humid coastal areas to arid deserts.
+Einride currently operates fleets across eight states, from California’s west coast to New Jersey on the east coast and from Georgia in the south to Washington in the north.
 This requires adaptive strategies for planning, deploying and managing operations.

 Across several states in the US, heat waves and summer peaks pose a risk of charging infrastructure halting electric operations due to high temperatures reaching up to 40°C (105°F).
 Einride has encountered these high temperatures in Louisville, Kentucky, and Crandall and Savannah, Georgia, where it has operations with GE Appliances and Wallenius Wilhelmsen.
 Additionally, the Einride Smartcharger Station in Lynwood, California, also experiences extreme heat from time to time.
 However, with Einride’s experience and preparation for these warm events, the operations team can adjust plans accordingly to ensure trucks remain in full operation with no downtime.